walidelnozahy/cloud/docs/apps/blob-storage.md

 # Serverless Storage

-Serverless Storage is a low profile, easy to use, file service that allows for file system like applications in a serverless environment.
+Serverless Storage is an easy to use file service that allows for file system like applications in a serverless environment.
 It can be used for storing any sort of binary data, and can be read back at anytime.

 # Using Serverless Storage